Malaysia National Alliance Party

 The Parti Ikatan Bangsa Malaysia (Malaysia National Alliance Party; often known by its acronym: IKATAN) is a political party in Malaysia formed on 7 June 2012 by the former United Malays National Organisation (UMNO) cabinet minister and veteran, Abdul Kadir Sheikh Fadzir along with a few former UMNO members.
 The party was forced to wait for more than two years for approval from the Registrar of Societies (RoS).
 In February 2013, Abdul Kadir dragged the RoS to High Court for them to approve the party.
 The party was later approved on 15 May 2015.

 The party intends to bring the original ideas and politics principles of Tunku Abdul Rahman, the first Malaysian Prime Minister and Father of Independence.
 The party said that they are not pro-government nor pro-opposition.

 In 2016 IKATAN however together with opposition Pan-Malaysian Islamic Party (PAS) formed Gagasan Sejahtera (GS), an informal political Third Force alliance.
 Joined later by Pan-Malaysian Islamic Front (BERJASA), the three opposition parties under GS alliance contested using PAS logo in the 2018 general elections (GE14), including IKATAN in some 'unwinnable' non-Muslim seats.
 IKATAN failed to win a single state or parliamentary seat in the seats it had contested with only PAS managing to win seats in the election, securing 18.
 The party is currently unrepresented in the Dewan Rakyat and in all of the state legislative assemblies.

 On 26 October 2022, IKATAN chose to support BN.
-IKATAN's Head of Information, Nik Marhalim Mohd Bakri, said in the spirit of ummah unification, then IKATAN chose to support BN in GE-15.
+IKATAN's Head of Information, Nik Marhalim Mohd Bakri, said in the spirit of ummah unification, then IKATAN chose to support BN in GE-15..
+On 2026, the party moved to merge back with UMNO.